MartinPoiChan/AccountSystemAPI/README.md

 # AccountSystemAPI
-    Fix the Hash code in the domain persistence
+    Possibly use a DTO instead of the Model to remove the recusion problem Create a DTO